gcpearse/northcoders-news-api/README.md

 `.env.test`\
 `.env.development`

-In each file, please add ```PGDATABASE=``` followed by the required database name for that environment.
+In each file, please add `PGDATABASE=` followed by the required database name for that environment.
 The relevant database names can be found in `/db/setup.sql`.

 It is essential to do this in order to protect your databases.
+The .gitignore file already includes a line to prevent your own `.env` files from being included when you make a commit.

+If you would like to host your own project, you will also need a `.env.production` file, to which you should add `DATABASE_URL=` followed by the URL of your server instance.

+A server instance can be created quickly and easily on ElephantSQL: https://www.elephantsql.com.
+The URL can be found on the Details page of your instance.

 ### NPM Packages